[playht_player width=”100%” height=”175″ voice=”Richard (en-US)”]

 The true purpose of the JOBS Act was not actually to help the average investor find the next Facebook; it simply provided small and medium-sized businesses with greater access to money.
 Many business owners in the US have seen their growth suffer from a lack of access to capital.

 While Silicon Valley VCs risk their money on the never-ending quest for the next Google, I’m happy to back tested, revenue-generating businesses that consistently earn a nice return.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.